fossas/fossa-cli/README.md

 </p>

 ## Background
 `fossa` analyzes complex codebases to generate dependency reports and license notices.
-By interrogating build environments, it generates fast and highly accurate results.
+By leveraging existing build environments, it can generate fast and highly-accurate results.

 **Features:**

 - Supports [over 15+ build systems](docs/how-it-works.md) (npm, golang, maven, gradle, etc...)
-- Auto-configures for monoliths; just run `fossa` and it will detect multiple builds in one codebase
+- Auto-configures for monoliths; instantly handles multiple builds in large codebases
 - Fast and portable; a single cross-platform binary you can drop into CI or dev machines
 - Generates dependency reports locally or hosted at https://fossa.io (for audit-grade license scans, policy enforcement and more...)